eexe1/Swift-Basic-Playground/README.md

 ## Background

-The idea of contributing this repo is to document my practice and also help beginers to get started with Swift.
+The idea of this repo is to document my practice and also help beginers to get started with Swift.
 I will keep at least try to update the repo whilst learning new versions of Swift.
 Contribution from communities is more than welcome.

 ## Build Environment